 Children develop best when cared for by a strong, confident parent(s) or

 guardian(s).
 Therefore, The UAB Early Head Start program is also concerned with supporting your Mental Health needs.
 Our Family Support Coordinator is available at all times to answer questions and to provide referrals for any who are intersted.

 Transportation will be provided to UAB Early Head Start Program families on an "as needed" basis for Policy Council/Parent Committee meetings, socializations, developmental assessments and other necessary appointments.
-This includes bus tokens and taxi fares.
+This includes taxi fares.